cd-lewer/hub/content/post/this-is-it.md

 "You're so negative" as she's having an affair

-"I can't give you enough", refuses to get a job until she moves out, comes back to take more equipment I'm still over extended on.
+"I can't give you enough", refuses to get a job until she moves out, comes back to take more equipment that I'm still over extended on.

 I want her to see the irony.
-Knowing that she probably can't makes me feel alone.
+Knowing that she can't makes me feel alone.

 Jaded